ericklea/README-GENERATOR/02-Challenge/Develop/README.md

   ## License

-This project is licensed under the GNU AGPLv3 license.
+This project is licensed under the MIT License license.
-  GNU AGPLv3
+  MIT License

 * [License](#license)